top of page

 Adventurous Risk

-In general, You are solely focused on growing your investment, and you are willing to experience large and frequent losses in the pursuit of the highest possible returns.
+In general, you are solely focused on growing your investment, and you are willing to experience large and frequent losses in the pursuit of the highest possible returns.
 You are not concerned with high levels of volatility, and look at the long-term prospects when it comes to investing.
-Typically, your portfolio would be invested solely in stocks with a weighting in international equities.Â
+Typically, your portfolio would be invested solely in stocks with a weighting in international equities.

 Typically, adventurous investors will usually make up their minds on financial matters quickly.
-They tend not to suffer from regret to any great extent and can accept occasional poor returns without much difficulty
+They tend not to suffer from regret to any great extent and can accept occasional poor returns without much difficulty.

 The asset allocations shown on these pages are intended to provide you with examples of how you may choose to invest.
 There may be more suitable asset combinations that meet your specific needs.

 Fund managers will not typically hold the same investments as we’ve illustrated.
-Consequently, this will result in the different potential for losses, volatility, and returns.
+Consequently, this will result in different potential for losses, volatility, and returns.
 Therefore, you should not take this information as an investment recommendation.

-Predominantly your initial money is invested between 4 pots (cash, fixed interest, commercial properties, and equities) as shown above.
+Predominantly, your initial money is invested between 4 pots (cash, fixed interest, commercial properties, and equities) as shown above.

 The asset allocations shown on these pages are intended to provide you with examples of how you may choose to invest.
 There may be more suitable asset combinations that meet your specific needs.

 Fund managers will not typically hold the same investments as we’ve illustrated.
-Consequently, this will result in the different potential for losses, volatility, and returns.
+Consequently, this will result in different potential for losses, volatility, and returns.
 Therefore, you should not take this information as an investment recommendation.

 Economic drivers underlying investment returns, such as economic growth, Day-to-day variability inherent in investment returns, and equity market shocks.